 Store this BBQ dry rub recipe in an airtight jar out of direct sunlight and use within 3 months.

-Note: You can lightly toast the celery, cumin, coriander seeds and peppercorns before grinding.
+Note: You can dry toast the cumin and coriander seeds along with the peppercorns before grinding.
 See the toasting and grinding page for more info.
 (Link opens in new window)

 This is my method.
 If you have your own, carry on doing that...